dreamcatcher-tech/network/Inbox/2024-02-22 1850 remaining tasks.md

 Hurdles
 - loading the full repo won't work for the whole CRM, so we need to break it apart intelligently, but we can use the current version to prove the concept works.
+- interchain comms so users have a private chain that is the source of all their comms